עִבְרִית בִּתְּנוּעָה

 …ABOUT HEBREW THROUGH MOVEMENT

-HTM is based on the premise that we can teach more effectively if we follow the process by which infants acquire their first language.
-This involves a ‘conversation’ between adult and child during which the adult suggests actions to the child (“take the bottle,” “wave bye-bye”) and the child responds by acting.
-Children are not expected to respond orally in the first year or so of life - there is a long silent period before the child speaks his or her first words and then sentences.
-Grammar is not taught formally (“repeat after me: I take, he takes, she takes, you take”) and vocabulary is not memorized (“here are ten words of objects found in a kitchen; learn them all in the next two days”).
-Language for a baby, however, is generally controlled, with short phrases and sentences clearly enunciated (“say bye-bye,” instead of “give your aunt a big hug and kiss good-bye, and wish her a good trip”).
+Hebrew Through Movement is based on the premise that we can teach more effectively if we follow the process by which infants learn their first language.
+Imagine an interaction in which an adult narrates actions to a baby (“take the bottle,” “wave bye-bye”) and the child reacts physically.
+Babies are not expected to respond orally in the first year or so of life – there is a long silent period before the child speaks their first words and sentences.
+Grammar is not taught formally (“repeat after me: I take, he takes, she takes, you take”) and vocabulary is not memorized (“here are ten objects found in a kitchen; learn them all in the next two days”).
+Language for a baby, however, is often controlled, with short phrases and sentences clearly enunciated (“say bye-bye,” instead of “give your aunt a big hug, a kiss good-bye, and wish her a good trip”).

 Based on many of the same principles by which a baby learns his or her native language, Hebrew Through Movement is: